 14. Knife Lanyards.-Will be worn in "Orders" of Dress Nos.
-10 and 11 and in Fighting Order.
+10 and 12 and in Fighting Order.
 The lanyard will be worn on the right shoulder in an ordinary loop.
+The wearing of the Naval pattern white lanyard is not permitted.

-15. Waistbelts, Corps Pattern.-Will be worn without braces, on the following occasions:-
+15. Waistbelts, Corps Pattern.-Will be worn, without braces, on the following occasions:-